cjratcliff/ml-compiled/docs/entropy.rst

 Capacity
 ----------
 The capacity of a machine learning model describes the complexity of the functions it can learn.
+If the model can learn highly complex functions it is said to have a high capacity.
+If it can only learn simple functions it has a low capacity.

 Entropy
 -------------